Contact

 Purpose

-The purpose of the project is to address sedimentation, erosion and degradation of culturally significant habitat on Prairie Island Indian Community’s tribal land in Sturgeon Lake.
-Priority objectives identified in the feasibility study, which will be carried forward in the design and implementation phase are to: (1) reduce shoreline erosion on the Buffalo Slough Island; and (2) improve/restore floodplain forest habitat on Buffalo Slough Island.
+The purpose of this project is to address sedimentation, erosion and degradation of culturally significant habitat on the Prairie Island Indian Community’s tribal land in Sturgeon Lake, Minnesota.
+Priority objectives identified in the feasibility study are to (1) reduce shoreline erosion on Buffalo Slough Island and (2) improve or restore floodplain forest habitat on Buffalo Slough Island; these priority objectives will be carried forward in the design and implementation phase of the project.

 Location

-The Prairie Island Indian Community is in Pool 3 of the Mississippi River about 12 miles southeast of Hastings, Minnesota.
-Lands owned by the tribe include islands within and surrounding Sturgeon Lake, a backwater lake on the western side of the navigation channel of the Mississippi River.
+The Prairie Island Indian Community has tribal land in Pool 3 of the Mississippi River, approximately 12 miles southeast of Hastings, Minnesota.
+Lands owned by the tribe include islands within and surrounding Sturgeon Lake, which is a backwater lake on the western side of the navigation channel of the Mississippi River.

 Description